astronomersiva/siva.dev/posts/write-ups/scaling-gulp.md

 You can see that the gulpfile is now simpler and the tasks act as separate modules which I feel is much more intuitive than putting them all in the same place.

 As an added bonus, requiring `gulp-pug` inside the task this way makes sure that it will be required only when the task is actually run. `require()` is expensive and when you require a lot of modules in plain gulpfiles, they tend to slow down the startup.
-But by moving these to tasks and in a way, lazy-requiring them, you can see significant performance gains(especially on large websites).
+But by moving these to tasks and in a way, lazy-requiring them, you can see significant performance gains(especially for huge packages like imageoptim).

 In days of Gulp 3, the task ordering `gulp.task('default', ['html', 'css', 'js']);` was even more confusing but we largely solved this by using [gulp-sequence](https://www.npmjs.com/package/gulp-sequence).